- FitzGerald Law Company - https://www.fitzgeraldlawcompany.com -

 Top [2]

-10. Is there anything I could do to speed up the process of having her/him come to the U.S.?
+10. Is there anything I could do to speed up the process of having my spouse come to live with me in the U.S.?

 This topic is covered in our article here.
 [11]